KilakOriginal/shift-generator/README.md

 A suite of Python scripts for managing volunteer shift schedules for the Campusfestival.
 It automates assigning volunteers to shifts based on their preferences and availability, generating calendar invites, and sending out schedule emails.

+## Requirements
+You will need a recent version of Python installed, along with the packages listed in `requirements.txt`.
+You can install them using pip by issuing `pip install -r requirements.txt` in your terminal.

 ## Shift Generator (`shift-generator.py`)

 Generates the shift schedules by assigning volunteers to shifts based on availability and preferences.